scheuerell-lab/lab-meeting/2020/11-16/readme.md

 # USGS/CRU

-* We had a meet-and-greet with the new chief of USGS (Jonathan Mawdsley) on 11/13
+* We had a meet-and-greet with the new chief of USGS CRU (Jonathan Mawdsley) on 11/13

 # Future meetings

+* Future lab meeting with other (Hilborn?) lab to discuss DEI issues?

 * Virtual holiday party /games on Dec 14?